c0deLab/URBAN5/README.md

 Download the folder: *[URBAN5](https://github.com/c0deLab/URBAN5/archive/master.zip)*

-Navigate to the folder in the command line, then run (`-p 8000` sets the port to 8000):
+Navigate to the folder in the command line, the following command will open the app (with the mouse cursor hidden and test hot keys disabled) in Google Chrome in kiosk mode at port 8000 (hosted from the build/ folder, without rebuilding):

 ```
 python run.py -p 8000